tardate/LittleArduinoProjects/Equipment/NLB/FlashforgeCreatorPro2/README.md

 * export to [CNC G-code](https://en.wikipedia.org/wiki/G-code)
 * use an SD card to load and print the g-code on the printer

-The start course has everyone design and print a simple nametag (the tag I made: [nametag-wcl.stl](./assets/nametag-wcl.stl)).
+The starter course has everyone design and print a simple nametag (the tag I made: [nametag-wcl.stl](./assets/nametag-wcl.stl)).

 ![nametag-wcl](./assets/nametag-wcl.jpg)